zeeduino/arduino-xc/HOWTO.md

 /* call chip library/your code here to ... */
 ```

-Your task is to change/replace whatever is below that comment with actual calls to functions from your chip's support library in order to do the task that HAL function requires:
+Your task is to add/change/replace whatever is immediately below that comment with actual calls to functions from your chip's support library in order to do the task that HAL function requires:

 - `Board_Digital_PinMode()`: set the physical port/pin mode to digital
-- `Board_Digital_Write()`: write value to selected port/pin
+- `Board_Digital_Write()`: write a value to selected port/pin
 - `Board_Digital_Read()`: read a value from selected port/pin

-[LPCOpen] chip support library provides one function for each of these tasks and it is similar for other chips and their support libraries.
+[LPCOpen] chip support library provides one function for each of these tasks and it should be similar for other chips and their support libraries.
 We used `port`, `pin`, `pPORT` and `modefunc` values to call these LPCOpen functions with correct parameters.
 Do something similar with functions for your chip.

-Once done, rebuild your arduino-xc-portbase library
+Once done, rebuild your arduino-xc-portbase library and make sure all errors and warnings are gone.

 ##### Implementing delay functions

 In order to be able to blink a LED using only Arduino code, we also need to implement HAL functions which support Arduino delay functions.

-This should be fairly simple, if your chip has dedicate timer peripheral, which most of today's chips should have.
+This should be fairly simple, if your chip has dedicated timer peripheral, which most of today's chips should have.

 The timer should be able to count microseconds, milliseconds in worst case, in order to be usable for Arduino.
 File [`src/board/w_delay.cpp`](https://github.com/zeeduino/arduino-xc-portbase/blob/master/src/board/w_delay.cpp) contains all the HAL functions that need to be implemented for Arduino delay/timing support.